Henry Audley’s magnificent memorial stands in St. Michael’s Church, Berechurch, a mile or two south of Colchester in Essex.

-The Audley Chapel is all that survives from the earlier church on this site – this small brick-built structure, abutting the north side of the church, dates to the 1500s.
-The rest of this brick-built church was replaced in the 19th century, with the nave and chancel reconstructed to the designs of the architect Charles Pertwee of Chelmsford.
-The chapel was retained to accommodate the Audley monument which, in 1872, was reportedly causing the north wall of the church to warp under the considerable weight of the monument.
+The Audley Chapel is all that survives from an earlier church on this site – the small brick-built structure, dating from the 1500s, now abuts the north side of much later church, the nave and chancel reconstructed to the designs of the nineteenth-century architect Charles Pertwee of Chelmsford.
+The chapel was retained to accommodate the enormous Audley monument which, in 1872, was reportedly causing the north wall of the church to warp under its considerable weight.

 Evidence for the earlier church takes us back to the pre-Conquest period.
-Berechurch is documented as ‘Beredchurche’ in around 1270, suggesting a church built of boards or timber existed at this site, probably originating in the pre-Conquest period; perhaps not too dissimilar in form to the surviving wooden church at Greensted near Ongar, also in Essex.
+Berechurch is documented as ‘Beredchurche’ in around 1270, suggesting a church built of boards or timber existed on this site, probably originating in the in the Anglo-Saxon period and perhaps not too dissimilar in form to the surviving wooden church at Greensted near Ongar, also in Essex.

 Henry Audley’s ancestors include Thomas, brother of Henry VIII’s Lord Chancellor (also Thomas, founder of Magdalene College, Cambridge and town clerk of Colchester) who was given the manor of Berechurch along with Walden Abbey in Saffron Walden.
 Lord Chancellor Audley resided at Saffron Walden and built his manor there, the predecessor to Audley End House.
 His impressive monument can be seen in St. Mary’s church in Saffron Walden, his burial place.